The Mandalorian: Skeleton Crew

 A new series, Skeleton Crew, was announced in May 2022 after being developed by Jon Watts and Christopher Ford.
 Favreau and Filoni were revealed to be serving as executive producers on the series, which is also set in the timeframe of The Mandalorian and Ahsoka.
 The series premiered on December 2, 2024.
 Marti Matulis reprises his Mandalorian role as the Nikto pirate Vane.

 The Mandalorian and Grogu

 In January 2024, Lucasfilm announced a film, The Mandalorian and Grogu, that would continue the stories established in the series.
 Favreau was announced to direct, co-write with Filoni, and produce the film with Kennedy and Filoni.
 Filming began by August 2024, and the film is scheduled to be released on May 22, 2026.
 Garazeb "Zeb" Orrelios and the Anzellan species from the third season appear along with a new version of the Razor Crest, the Mandalorian's ship which was destroyed in the second season.
+Jonny Coyne and Hemky Madera reprise their respective roles as Shadow Council members Janu Coin and Barro.